Valtrust Momentum

 Description of securities

-Client’s funds shall primarily be invested in equity shares of listed companies in India.
-Some part of funds might be invested in liquid / ultrashort funds or units of money market instruments or might be retained as bank balance in bank account.
+Clients’ funds under the Valtrust Momentum portfolio would mainly be invested in the equity shares and instruments of companies listed in India.
+Some part of these funds might be placed in equity ETFs, liquid or ultrashort short funds/ETFs, units of money market instruments, units of mutual funds or might be retained as bank balance in bank account.

 Basis of selection of securities